-My second novel, The Large Door, is published by Boiler House Press in Norwich, as part of their debut full-length fiction list, also including books by Ruby Cowling, Ben Borek and Henrietta Rose-Innes.
-We had launches in Norwich and London.
-Here we all are.
+My second novel, The Large Door, is published by Boiler House Press in Norwich, as part of their debut full-length fiction list, which also includes books by Ruby Cowling, Ben Borek and Henrietta Rose-Innes.

 The Large Door is a sad comedy of language and desire that grew out of a collision between an earlier published short story (‘Festschrift’, in Gorse) and Brigid Brophy’s novel The Snow Ball.
 I wrote more about the book’s beginnings and inception in a blog post here.

-Here is what some people have said about it:
+Here are some other things people have said about it:

 Clever and seductive, The Large Door blends all the ambiguity of a classic Dutch interior painting with contemporary academic bitchery and a very real, and human, quest for love.
 To read it is like looking into a convex mirror of challenging and constantly changing perspectives. – Catherine Taylor, writer and critic